kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/in_cluster_console.md

 Everything not matching these rules is shown as-is, so genuine user-visible changes are never silently hidden.

+### Exporting results

+Click **Export HTML** or **Export JSON** in the filter strip to share the diff:

+- **HTML** — a self-contained report with embedded styles and a full table of all diff entries.
+Open in any browser with no dependencies.
+- **JSON** — the raw diff payload including namespace, gateway, timestamp, and all entries.
+Useful for storing in a ticket or processing programmatically.

+Both exports trigger a confirmation dialog warning that the file contains full resource configurations viewable without cluster access.

 ### Resolving the ingress source for a Gateway